PSG is a private gathering, open only to those who have pre-registered.

 Circle will sponsor a raffle and silent auction fundraiser.
 Help support your spiritual community and win fun prizes!
 We are looking for donations of new or quality used magical items for raffle prizes.
 If you have ritual tools, Pagan artwork, ritual clothes, or other items of interest to Pagans that you would like to donate, please drop them off at the Raffle Tent when you register at PSG.
 We are happy to mention merchant booths for any merchants who would like to donate a prize.
 If you would like us to do this, please attach a card with a brief description.

-If you ordered a PSG shirt, you will find in your registration confirmation packet a coupon for what you have ordered.
-Note that the coupon for all the orders included in one registration is sent only to the first person listed on that form.
-Please present this coupon at the Info Center during registration to pick up the order.
+If you ordered a PSG shirt, you may pick it up at the Info Center during your onsite registration.
 If you didn't order a shirt when you registered, there will be a limited number of shirts available onsite.